It's ScuttleButton Time!

 And, by adding your name to the Political Junkie mailing list, you will be among the first on your block to receive notice about the column and the puzzle.
 Sign up at firstname.lastname@example.org.
 Or you can make sure to get an automatic RSS feed whenever a new Junkie post goes up by clicking here.

-By the way, I announce the winner on Wednesday's Junkie segment on TOTN.
-But with a new puzzle up every Monday or Tuesday, depending on my mood, you should get your answer in as soon as possible.
+By the way, I always announce the winner on Wednesday's Junkie segment on TOTN.
+But with it now less than a week until the next show, your window for getting your answer in is smaller.

 Here are the buttons used and the answer to last week's puzzle:

-So, when you combine American + Band + Stand, you may just very well end up with ...
+So, when you combine Key + Pope + Alive, you may just very well end up with ...